Annual Report on 2018

 Treasurer and Membership Secretary

 Trevor Service continues as Membership Secretary and deals with new members and subscription renewals.
 In 2018 John Leach continued as Treasurer for the time being.
 Thanks go to both gentlemen for their continued efforts to keep the Society running smoothly, particularly at year-end when renewals come in and accounts have to be completed.
 Trevor also processes credit cards for our sales, and for this we are extremely grateful.
 For health reasons John Leach indicated that he wished to stand down as Treasurer.
 After some regrettable delay we have found a replacement, and Brian Yates is taking over during 2019.
 John Leach has done the job for over 30 years (and 10 years as Secretary before that) and hopes to continue on the committee in a less taxing role.
 I cannot really put into words my appreciation for this enormous contribution and can only place on record my personal thanks and that of the TLRS for this unparalleled achievement.

 The revenue from "Gift Aid" still helps us.
 A proportion of our income is derived from the interest paid on our capital.
-Another rates cut means this is now very small indeed and rates are expected to be low for the next few years.
+There has been a small increase in bank base rates, but interest is still expected to be low for the quite a while.
 Economic growth is slow but better than many had predicted after the Brexit referendum result.
 However, even though the Society is in a strong financial position, we must be cautious with our expenditure so as to stay that way, particularly with lower subscription revenue as membership numbers fall and more members pay the senior rate.
 There are a few bright spots, but indicators seem to suggest that there is a general slow-down in the tramway hobby interest, not just for TLRS.
 Similarly there is a decline in the modelling of all subjects, as reported by commercial companies.
 Be assured that your committee will remain alert and keep a watchful eye on the situation.

 |Go to --->|